xiix0/scam/README.md

-One of the most striking differences between a cat and a lie is that a cat has only nine lives.
+Work consists of whatever a body is obliged to do.
+Play consists of whatever a body is not obliged to do.
-		-- Mark Twain, "Pudd'nhead Wilson's Calendar"
+		-- Mark Twain